 But warnings sign can be gleaned from House Budget Chairman Tom Price's 2015 proposal to turn Medicaid into a block-grant program, which according to the Center on Budget and Policy Priorities, would have led to $1.8 trillion in funding cut over the next decade and left “tens of millions of Americans” without health insurance.

 CHECK OUT: 6 Common Health Insurance Myths

 Trump also has said he would seek to reduce the barriers for insurance companies to sell coverage across state lines.

 Currently, federal law prohibits Americans from buying health insurance from out-of-state companies.

-Trump would replace the “individual mandate” with tax credits.
+Trump's campaign trail plan would replace the “individual mandate” with tax credits.
 Americans would be allowed to deduct insurance premiums from their taxable income, which is the current practice for employees who receive insurance through their companies.